Subsections of Home Page

 - Instead, it would have been identified as an anomaly and then passed to the threat engine where it would have been identified as an SQL Injection attempt.

-- We are not using ML in this lab, as the number of samples required to train the Model would be time prohibitive
+- We are not using ML in this lab, ML will be discussed in section 6

 Task 2: Use SQLMAP to find vulnerability